QuietEvolver/test-driven-development-23/README.md

 boldPassage(word, text);
 Expected Output: <p><strong>hello</strong> there h ello</p>

+Describe: countWordsInPassage()

+Test: "Write a function that returns how many times each word is used in a passage of text."
+Code:
+const word = "hello"
+const text = "hello there"
+countWordsInPassage(word, text)

 ## Setup/Installation Requirements

 * _Open a terminal console on your personal computer_